fengxia41103/myblog/content/thoughts/bad words.md

 So you can try to fish out a counter example for the sake of argument.
-But I think once it comes to a judgment, because it is entire and solely subjective, it becomes irrelevant whether it is a generalization &rarr; I think it is wrong, therefore it is wrong.
+But I think once it comes to a judgment, because it is entirely and solely subjective, it becomes irrelevant whether it is a generalization &rarr; I think it is wrong, therefore it is wrong.

 But the reverse is true, also &rarr; I think it is right, therefore it